Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 </tbody>
 </table> <br>

 <p> After the service area analysis parameters in Table 5 are established, a service area analysis model of the current fire service in Warren County is created (Figure 7).
 The city of Bowling Green is clearly shown to have excellent fire service, as few parts of the city have a response time exceeding eight minutes.
 Many of the county suburbs adjacent to Bowling Green are also found to have good service.
-Areas with poor fire service tend to be located in the rural parts of Warren County, which exhibit low population densities as established by Figure 3. </p> <br>
+Areas with poor fire service tend to be in the rural parts of Warren County, which exhibit low population densities as established by Figure 3. </p> <br>

 <figure>